xiaocong/uiautomator/README.md

 [@xiaocong]: https://github.com/xiaocong
 [@yuanyuan]: https://github.com/yuanyuanzou

-## Issues
+## Issues & Discussion

 If you have any bug reports or annoyances please report them to our issue tracker at [github issues](https://github.com/xiaocong/uiautomator/issues).

-If you have any suggestions, new feature requirements or topics you want to discuss, please submit your topic at [ostio](http://ost.io/@xiaocong/uiautomator)
+If you have any suggestions, new feature requirements or topics you want to discuss, please submit your topic at [ostio](http://ost.io/@xiaocong/uiautomator).

 ## Notes